 Obviously, it would be absurd to compare Count Lev Tolstoi's War and Peace with the work of a mediocre man, regardless of Joyce's genius.

 wearing gloves and correct shoes, but her ideals and principles (particularly when she was an adolescent) can hardly be distinguished from Virginia Woolf's own ideals and disappointments.
 The character of Mrs Dalloway is the heroine

-it was the man of the house who can show off with the party.
-And as women – no matter how bright their spirits were – had to be preoccupied with homely matters, their intellectual performances could impossibly be
+it was the man of the house who should show off with the party's sucess.
+And as women -- no matter how bright their spirits were -- had to be preoccupied with homely matters, their intellectual performances could impossibly be

 it tends to do.
 With twice his wits, she had to see things through his eyes -- one of the tragedies of married life.
 With a mind of her own, she must always be quoting Richard -- as if one couldn't know to a tittle what Richard thought

 Also Virginia Woolf's strong love for women is shared by Clarissa when she remembers her friend Sally Seton, whom she fell in love with when she was an adolescent: